 Hair styles differ depending on age and social status, a married woman wears an ornate headpiece and has many braids that are covered in otjize.
 Young unmarried girls typically wear two thick braids that are styled forwards to cover the face, and young boys wear a single braid styled to the rear of the head.

 Why does Green People use Myrrh?

 Myrrh has a long history of use as an effective, natural anti-inflammatory, antiseptic and astringent ingredient.
-It accelerates skin healing and is beautifully soothing, used in our natural toothpastes to keep the gums healthy without the need for harsh chemicals.
+It accelerates skin healing and is beautifully soothing, perfect for use in our One Balm, as well as in our natural toothpastes to keep the gums healthy without the need for harsh chemicals.
 Myrrh oil is also used in our organic sun lotions for its natural protective properties.

 The Himba burn Myrrh resin mixed with herbs to cleanse and scent their bodies and clothes, the antimicrobial smoke is wafted over the body and used instead of water which is scarce in the hot semi-arid climate of their area.
 They also use the Myrrh for food, medicine, as a clothing dye, as a glue to mend pots and fill holes and for cleaning teeth.

 Subscribe to our newsletter to receive your 10% discount code and receive all our offers straight to your inbox